stc2828/voice-to-notes/README.md

 # Voice-to-notes
 Taicheng Song's voice to notes project

-This project take a .wav audio file of human singing, and output an optimal beats per minute, beats per note, frequency for of note, and duration of a beat(in ms).
+This module take a .wav audio file of human singing, and output the optimal beats per minute, beats per note, frequency for of note, and duration of a beat(in ms).

 The return format is a dictionary with: {"interval_length", "beats_per_note", "frequencies", "bpm"} as keys

 ### Important tip
-Instead of sining the lyrics, try to sin with simple, burst of sound such as: "Ding, Ding, Ding", "Dong, Dong, Dong", etc. For better pickup accuracy.
+For better pickup accuracy, instead of sining the lyrics, try to sing with simple, burst of sound, like: "Ding, Ding, Ding", "Dong, Dong, Dong", etc.

+Try not to input more than 20 seconds at a time.

-This module find frequency with crepe, which on average take longer to run then the duration of the input sound file.
+This module find frequency with crepe, which on average take longer to run than the duration of the input sound file.

-You must install Crepe, which only works in Python 3.
+You must install crepe, which only works on Python 3.

+The bpm could be high since the algorithm tend to look for the shortest reasonable beat size.

 ### Example use case: